 As the daylight hours start to lengthen and the festivities are a distant memory, livestock farmers across the country are reviewing their budgets to make the figures stack up.

-Despite the mild UK winter so far, many are struggling to balance the books, with the cost of straw and fodder having doubled in the last 12 months due to last summer’s drought; and the price and quantity of store cattle through the markets, dropping compared with January 2018.
+Despite the mild UK winter so far, many are struggling to balance the books, with the cost of straw and fodder having doubled in the last 12 months due to last summer’s drought.
+Combine that with the price and quantity of store cattle through the markets dropping compared to January 2018 prices.

 Adding to their concerns are:

-In some cases, for the Scottish hill farmer to have to consider the viability of the whole farming or crofting operation.
+In some cases, these factors has lead Scottish hill farmers to consider the viability of their whole farming or crofting operation.

 Farmers are custodians of the land and rightly strive to maintain the highest level of animal welfare for their stock, whilst on their farm or on way to a new destination.
 The combination of increased upkeep costs and reduction in support for the areas where the land is not suitable for growing arable crops makes life difficult in some circumstances.

-So, when the weather breaks and winter storms arrive, and we all need to get out there and drive; Remember the farmer who tends their cattle and sheep; Frozen water pipes; frozen hands and frozen feet; and clearing the roads to make them safe for others to go about their daily work.
+So, when the weather breaks and winter storms arrive, and we all need to get out there and drive, please remember the farmer who tends their cattle and sheep.
+Frozen water pipes, frozen hands and frozen feet; and clearing the roads to make them safe for others to go about their daily work.